droussis/intro_to_ml_with_tf/README.md

 - Gradient Boosting

 Moreover, the Gradient Boosting classifier which proved to have the best performance (in terms of F-score and accuracy) is fine-tuned using a grid search of some of its hyper-parameters.
 Additional information can be found in the Jupyter notebook.

+## Project 2 - Create Image Classifier

+This project is divided into two parts.

+### Part 1 - Development Notebook
+In the first part, the student has to load the "Oxford Flowers 102" dataset (contained in TensorFlow Datasets), do some minimal exploration, normalization and preprocessing and afterwards, load a pre-trained network (MobileNet) which is used to train a new neural network which can classify the flower images to their corresponding classes.

+### Part 2 - Command Line Application
+In the second part, the student has to implement a command line application which is given an image, a saved pre-trained model and some optional parameters and returns the predicted classes.

+In particular, in order to use the command line application, you have to follow these steps:
+1. Clone the repository and move to the 'image_classifier' directory
+2. Create a conda environment with all the requirements using:
+   '''
+   $ conda env create -f environment.yml
+   '''
+3. Use the '''predict.py''' to predict the label or class of a given flower image
+   '''
+   $ python predict.py saved_model --top_k k --category_names map.json
+   '''

+There are also two optional parameters which can be used:
+* '''--top_k''': Allows the user to print out the top k most likely classes that the image belongs to along with the associated probabilities.
+* '''--category_names''': Allows the user to specify the path to a JSON file that maps the labels to the category names.

+* __Example Usage__
+'''$ python predict.py test_images/orange_dahlia.jpg flower_classifier.h5 --category_names label_map.json --top_k 10'''